juvalen/mb-checker/DOCKER.md

 * /var/lib/jenkins/workspace/mb-checker/work_dir in our local ./work_dir to get results.

-&emsp;   `docker run -v "$PWD:/tmp" -v "work_dir:/var/lib/jenkins/workspace/mb-checker/work_dir" solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
+&emsp;   First create volume _mb-checker_, `docker run -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
 In next step you will define the http return codes you want to purge.

-&emsp;   You can get the work_dir/ALL.url back with `docker <containerId>cp modest_snyder:/var/lib/jenkins/workspace/mb-checker/work_dir/ .`
+&emsp;   You can get the work_dir/ALL.url back with `docker cp <containerId>:/var/lib/jenkins/workspace/mb-checker/work_dir/ .`

 &emsp;   Will create **ALL.url** that will be used next.
 Then define a system variable with the return codes you want to weed:

 &emsp;  `$ export CODES="30.
 404 406"`

-&emsp;   Then run `docker run -e CODES="$CODES" --rm -v "$PWD:/var/lib/jenkins/workspace/mb-checker" solarix/buildjson` to filter bookmark file, so this invocation will remove http return codes `30.`, `404` & `406`.
+&emsp;   Then run `docker run -e CODES="$CODES" --rm -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/buildjson` to filter bookmark file, so this invocation will remove http return codes `30.`, `404` & `406`.
 Those codes are parsed as Regexp, so character **.**  means any caharacter, so `30.` will actually filter `300`..`309`.
 This sample command will generate these 5 extra files in `work_dir` subdirectory:

 * **XXX.url**: list of inaccessible URLs